arvigeus/AZ-204/Learning Path/Entra ID.md

 Before initializing an application, you first need to register it so that your app can be integrated with the Microsoft identity platform.
 After registration, you may need the following information (which can be found in the Azure portal):

-- The client ID (a string representing a GUID)
+- **Application (client) ID** - This is a string representing a GUID.
+- **Directory (tenant) ID** - Provides identity and access management (IAM) capabilities to applications and resources used by your organization.
+It can specify if you're writing a line of business application solely for your organization (also named single-tenant application).
-- The identity provider URL (named the instance) and the sign-in audience for your application.
+- The identity provider URL (named the **instance**) and the sign-in audience for your application.
 These two parameters are collectively known as the authority.
-- The tenant ID if you're writing a line of business application solely for your organization (also named single-tenant application).
-- The application secret (client secret string) or certificate (of type X509Certificate2) if it's a confidential client app.
+- **Client credentials** - which can take the form of an application secret (client secret string) or certificate (of type `X509Certificate2`) if it's a confidential client app.
-- For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you have to also set the `redirectUri` where the identity provider connects back to your application with the security tokens.
+- For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you need to set the **Redirect URI** where the identity provider will contact back your application with the security tokens.

 #### Initializing public and confidential client applications from code